choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-georgia/index.md

 #### Altihut 3014

 The "3014" in the name is in reference to its elevation, 3014m above sea level.
+We didn't really visit this hut as we had no business there.
+It's a rest appropriate for those doing the full hike.

 #### Glacier Tongue